vedasamhith146/llm-projects/multi-head-attention/README.md

 ## Experiments on GPT-2 (124M)

 In this project, I investigated whether heads are really learning different patterns, which heads are important, and what happens to the loss when we ablate a head.
-I used an already-trained GPT-2 (124M) model that I fine-tuned on the FineWeb-Edu dataset (12 layers, 12 heads) to study the heads.
+I used an trained GPT-2 (124M) model that I trained on the FineWeb-Edu dataset (12 layers, 12 heads) to study the heads.

 ### Attention Heatmaps